piazzai/spacepaper/README.md

 ## Usage

-The image generation script requires [GIMP](https://www.gimp.org/) 2.0.
-It will not work with 3.0 or higher because this release changed the internals of many Scheme procedures and broke plug-ins developed for the earlier version.

-Given that you have 2.0 installed, wallpapers can be generated from any of the images above by running `spacepaper.sh` and specifying the desired width and height in pixels, as in the following examples:
+The image generation script requires GIMP 2.10.
+Wallpapers can be generated from any of the images above by running `spacepaper.sh` and specifying the desired width and height in pixels, as in the following examples:

 ```bash
 bash spacepaper.sh 375 812 moon